 That's where the Comptroller's Criminal Investigation Division (CID) comes in.

-Since 1992, the CID (and its predecessor unit) has combined specialized financial investigation with traditional law enforcement to detect tax law violations and prosecute individuals and business entities committing tax-related crimes.
-The CID has experience investigating complex criminal organizations in both tax and other legal contexts.
+Since 1992, the Criminal Investigation Division (and its predecessor unit, the Tax Fraud Section of the Audit Division) has combined specialized financial investigation with traditional law enforcement to detect tax law violations and prosecute individuals and business entities committing tax-related crimes.
+The Criminal Investigation Division has experience investigating complex criminal organizations in both tax and other legal contexts.